juanjuanzero-dev/juanjuanzero-blog/content/posts/how-to-find-things-you-love-to-do.md

 > "Anywhere in time and place, where do you want to go?" - Dr. Who
 >

 In order to know where you want to go, you first need to know where you are.
-Here we have explored ways to identify the actions that really matter to us.
+Here we have explored ways to identify the actions that really matter to us from [The Art of Impossible (affiliate link)](https://www.amazon.com/Art-Impossible-Peak-Performance-Primer/dp/B087D7QC2Q/ref=tmm_aud_swatch_0?_encoding=UTF8&amp;qid=1690196460&amp;sr=1-1&_encoding=UTF8&tag=juanjuanzerod-20&linkCode=ur2&linkId=c1dd9ff326a1285894ae9372cb94a5b8&camp=1789&creative=9325).
 We went from things that we were curious about, finding things that you are passionate about, to identifying your purpose.
 Perhaps you have been feeling a small frustration in the back of your mind that is telling you that what you are doing is something that is meaningless, something that does not matter, or something that is haphazard.
 I hope this has helped you discern where you want to go, and in the end, love what you do.